 Babul Supriyo heckled in Jadavpur University, Governor terms it reflection of 'state's law and order'

-Babul Supriyo was on Thursday shown black flags and heckled by a section of students at Jadavpur University, who also stopped him from leaving the campus, prompting West Bengal Governor Jagdeep Dhankhar to rush to the campus.
+Union minister Babul Supriyo was on Thursday shown black flags and heckled by a section of students at Jadavpur University, prompting West Bengal Governor Jagdeep Dhankhar to rush to the institute.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)